-Visit your local, renowned botanical garden for a self-guided tour.
+Visit your local, renowned botanical gardens for a self-guided tour.
+February features the annual Orchid Showcase at the Denver Botanic Gardens.
 A tour through nature’s beauty is a great idea for the family or for lovers.
 Follow it with a visit to the local farmer’s market where you can get fresh ingredients for a home-cooked romantic dinner.
 While you’re at the Farmer’s Market, grab a bouquet of flowers to mix up when you get home.
 (They actually have special rose bouquets for sale at the botanical garden for Valentines Day.)

 4. Go Skiing at Loveland Resort

 Love is in the air here on Valentines Day; it’s the City of Love, after all.
 If your love of the mountains matches your love for each other, a day on the slopes might be just the ticket.
 If downhill skiing isn’t risky enough, you can take even more of a plunge and get married in a mass wedding at the top of the mountain on Feb.
 14. Lift tickets at Loveland are $54 per person, and wedding participants get one ticket free.

 5. Get Lucky in Love at Hotel Monaco